MarketSquare/robotframework-browser/README.md

 # Installation instructions

-Only Python 3.7 or later is supported.
+Only Python 3.7 or newer is supported.

 1. Install node.js e.g. from https://nodejs.org/en/download/
 2. Install robotframework-browser from the commandline: `pip install robotframework-browser`